blog posts

 Microsoft Hyper-V, VMware vSphere, and Citrix Hypervisor (XenServer) are a few examples of popular virtual clustering software used in data centers today.

 In this case, programs can be placed in containers on these platforms using Docker or Cobernitz.
-The above approach outside Iran significantly reduces the cost of using applications (because companies do not need to buy expensive licenses).
+The above approach outside Iran significantly reduces the cost of using applications (because companies do not need expensive licenses).
 A program similar to a virtual machine is made available to the user.
 Figure 3 shows an example of virtual clustering.

 Figure 3